-Australia's IRAs are undertaken by the Department of Agriculture, Fisheries and Forestry Biosecurity, hereafter referred to as DAFF Biosecurity, using teams of technical and scientific experts in relevant fields, and involves consultation with stakeholders at various stages during the process.
-DAFF Biosecurity provides recommendations for animal and plant quarantine policy to Australia's Director of Animal and Plant Quarantine (the Secretary of the Australian Government Department of Agriculture, Fisheries and Forestry).
+Australia's IRAs are undertaken by the Department of Agriculture, Fisheries and Forestry (DAFF) using teams of technical and scientific experts in relevant fields, and involves consultation with stakeholders at various stages during the process.
+DAFF provides recommendations for animal and plant quarantine policy to Australia's Director of Animal and Plant Quarantine (the Secretary of the Australian Government Department of Agriculture, Fisheries and Forestry).
 The Director, or delegate, is responsible for determining whether or not an importation can be permitted under the Quarantine Act 1908, and if so, under what conditions.